Estee-Noble/CAPSTONE-Sales-Analysis-Project/README.md

-### Tools and Steps for Analysis
+### Tools Used

-Data Collection and Extraction
-SQL: Help in querying data directly from databases, filtering tables and it is ideal for handling large datasets and ensuring efficient data extraction.

-Excel: Used for initial data exploration.

-2. Data Cleaning and Preparation
-SQL: SQL commands was used to handle data cleaning tasks directly within the database, such as handling missing value,duplicates, and standardization.

-Power Query in Excel: Power Query allows for data transformation and automation in Excel, making it helpful for users working with smaller datasets or familiar with Excel.
+-  Microsoft Excel Download Here

-3. Data Analysis
+i.
+For Data Cleaning, preparation and Analysis ii.
+Data Analysis
 Excel (Pivot Tables, Charts): Excel helps to provides powerful features like Pivot Tables for quick aggregations and analysis, making it a go-to tool for many analysts.

+-  SQL - Structured Query Language
-SQL: Helps in aggregations, grouping queries (like total sales, average order value, etc.) within the database.
+i.
+Quering of Data and Data Collection and Extraction, handling missing values, duplicates and standardization. ii.
+Helps in aggregations, grouping queries (like total sales, average order value, etc.) within the database.

-4. Data Visualization and Reporting
+-  Power BI - (Power Business Intelligence)
-Power BI: Power BI is highly effective for creating interactive dashboards with real-time data connections, filters, and drill-downs, ideal for reporting sales trends and KPIs.
+i.
+Data visualisation: Effective for creating interactive dashboards with real-time data connections, filters, and drill-downs, ideal for reporting sales trends and KPIs.

+### EXPLORATORY DATA ANALYSIS (WITH Excel)

 ### EXPLORATORY DATA ANALYSIS (WITH SQL)